prestsoftware/prest/docs/src/workspace/index.rst

 3. *"Analysis"*.
 See below for the available options depending on whether the selected dataset is :ref:`general <general-datasets>` or :ref:`budgetary <budgetary-datasets>`.

 4. *"Delete"*.
+Removes the selected dataset from the workspace area.

 **General datasets**

 1. *"Integrity check"*.
 This option examines whether:

-   (a) the specified choices in the dataset are indeed elements of the corresponding menus of alternatives;
+   (a) The specified choices in the dataset are indeed elements of the corresponding menus of alternatives.

-   (b) any menus are repeated more than once for a given subject in the dataset.
+   (b) Any menus are repeated more than once for a given subject in the dataset.

 A detailed report/dataset is produced if either of the above is true.